riina/fat32lib.NET/README.md

 https://android.googlesource.com/platform/external/fat32lib/

-which itself is a modified version of the library
+which itself is a modified version of the library fat32-lib obtained from

 https://github.com/waldheinz/fat32-lib